 Hamstring strains occur at high rates in sports that require running and sprinting.
-One of every 3 injuries in soccer is hamstring strains.¬† Other sports with high injury rates include baseball, football, and track and field.
-These injuries can be very frustrating for athletes.¬† This is because of the long rehabilitation time.
-Returning to sports may take several weeks or 2 to 3 months based on the severity of the injury.
-Also, nearly 1 in 3 hamstring injuries will recur and many of these happen within the first 2 weeks of returning to sport.¬† Thankfully, rehabilitation exercises can help get you back in the game and avoid re-injury.
+One of every 3 injuries in soccer is a hamstring strain.
+Other sports with high injury rates include baseball, football, and track and field.
+These injuries are very frustrating for athletes.
+This is because of the long rehabilitation time.
+Returning to sports may take 2 to 3 months based on the severity of the injury.
+Also, nearly 1 in 3 hamstring injuries will recur.
+Many of these happen within the first 2 weeks of returning to sport.
+Thankfully, rehabilitation exercises will get you back in the game and avoid re-injury.

 The Basics of Hamstring Strains

 Your hamstrings consist of 3 muscles: your semitendinosus, semimembranosus, and biceps femoris.
-These 3 muscles start from a common tendon on your pelvis.¬† Your hamstrings cross your hip and knee joints attaching just below the back of your knee.
-Hamstring injuries commonly occur during high-speed running.¬† This occurs as your leg is swinging from a bent to a straight position in preparation for landing.
-During this phase of running, hamstring muscle activity is extremely high to control the length of the muscle.
+These 3 muscles start from a common tendon on your pelvis.
+Your hamstrings cross your hip and knee joints.
+They attach just below the back of your knee.
+Hamstring injuries commonly occur during high-speed running.
+This occurs as your leg is swinging from a bent to a straight position in preparation for landing.
+During this phase of running, hamstring activity is extremely high to control the length of the muscle.

 The Most Effective Approach to Rehabilitating Hamstring Strains

 There are 3 types of rehabilitation exercises that assist in recovery from hamstring strains.
-Agility exercises involve changes of direction simulating sports movements.¬† These exercises reduce re-injury rates.¬† Always initiate these exercises early after your injury.¬† Core stabilization exercises are also effective at reducing your risk of re-injury.¬† Finally, exercises that lengthen your injured hamstring can speed up your return to play.
+Agility exercises involve changes of direction simulating sports movements.
+These exercises reduce re-injury rates.
+Always initiate these exercises early after your injury.
+Core stabilization exercises are also effective at reducing your risk of re-injury.
+Finally, exercises that lengthen your injured hamstring will speed up your return to play.

-Trunk stabilization exercises target your spine, hip, and pelvic muscles.¬† To reduce your risk of re-injury, it is important to strengthen your hamstrings and all surrounding muscles.
-Keep in mind, your hamstring muscle group originates from your pelvis.
-The position of your pelvis during running influences the length and activity of your hamstring muscles.
+Trunk stabilization exercises target your spine, hip, and pelvic muscles.
+To reduce your risk of re-injury, it is important to strengthen your hamstrings and all surrounding muscles.
+Keep in mind, that your hamstring muscle group originates from your pelvis.
+The position of your pelvis during running influences your hamstring muscles.
 Increasing the strength of your injured hamstring builds resilience and promotes a safe return to sport.

 Active Hamstring Stretch

 Lie on your back holding your thigh.
 Your opposite leg remains straight.
-With your upper thigh in a vertical position, slowly extend your knee.¬† At the point where a mild stretch is felt pause and hold.
+With your upper thigh in a vertical position, slowly extend your knee.
+At the point where a mild stretch is felt pause and hold.
 The stretch should not be painful.
-Gentle stretching of your hamstring is helpful for recovery.
+Gentle stretching is helpful for recovery.
 Aggressive stretching of your hamstring will delay your recovery.

 Cook Hip Lift